OmidZamani/perplexity-journey/README.md

 ### 2.1 Input Tokenization

-When a user enters a query, the system first tokenizes the input using a combination of tokenization algorithms:
+When a user enters a query, the system first tokenizes the input using a combination of sophisticated tokenization algorithms:

 ```
            +-----------------+